A new way to play in Edina.

 Billboard

 Edinans work hard and play hard.
-Right now, one of our best places to play --
+Over the past two years, some of our best places to play -

 Park

-Why consider a local sales tax option to pay for
+Why a local sales tax option to pay for

 Is the sales tax referendum permanent?